-So In this detailed analysis Not only I go through all of the features of SX900 but also compare it with its little brother PSR SX700.
+So In this detailed analysis, not only will I go through all of the features of SX900, but also compare it with its little brother PSR SX700.

 And will check that whether the price difference of both models is a fair judgement or is just a marketing gimmick to make you feel superior if you pay more.
 Just like the apples do.

 As the Yamaha PSR SX-900 has a price of approx $2200 and the Yamaha PSR SX-700 (approx. price $1499) is a whopping $700 cheaper than the SX 900.

 And Yamaha has removed a total of 10 features from the SX700 to judge the price tag.
 What’s your opinion are these features really worth $700 let us know in the comments below?

 And will also find out that do you really need SX900 because not everyone needs all the bells and whistles that is found in the PSR flagship model.

 So let’s begin this detailed comparison and review.

 Here is a Quick Overview of the Yamaha PSR SX900, Check it out Below